W427697/Discord-/MIGRATION.md

 - If you're using Create React App, see the [migration notes](https://github.com/facebook/create-react-app/blob/main/CHANGELOG.md#migrating-from-40x-to-500) to upgrade from V4 (Webpack4) to 5

 During the 7.0 dev cycle we will be updating this section with useful resources as we run across them.

-#### Dark mode detection

-Storybook 7 uses `prefers-color-scheme` to detects your system's dark mode preference if a theme is not set.

-Earlier versions used the light theme by default, so if you don't set a theme and your system's settings are in dark mode, this could surprise you.

-To learn more about theming, read our [documentation](https://storybook.js.org/docs/react/configure/theming).

 #### Babel mode v7 exclusively